Duration of detention

 Author

-The maximum detention period that a person can stay in a CIE is 60 days, after which he or she must be released.[1]
+The maximum detention period that a person can stay in a CIE is 60 days, after which they must be released.[1]
 The maximum detention duration for an asylum seeker who has applied for asylum from the CIE is the 4-day admissibility phase.
-If he or she is admitted, he or she will continue their asylum claim outside detention.
+If they are admitted, they will continue their asylum claim outside detention.

 Persons issued with detention orders upon arrival are detained in police stations for a maximum period of 72 hours.
 Where return has not been carried out within that time limit, they have been transferred to a CIE.
-In its 2022 annual report, the Jesuit Migrant Service indicated that in 2021, the average duration of detention was of 28.5 days; the duration at the CIE in Las Palmas was shorter (16.41 days), as more returns have been carried out – especially to Morrocco – from the facility.[2]
+In its 2022 annual report, the Jesuit Migrant Service indicated that in 2022, the average duration of detention was of 30.20 days.[2]

 The maximum duration of persons’ de facto detention and their obligation to remain in border facilities is 8 days.
-When this time limit is not respected, the applicant is usually admitted to territory, and will continue his or her asylum claim through the regular procedure.
+When this time limit is not respected, the applicant is usually admitted to territory, and will continue their asylum claim through the regular procedure.

 [1] Article 62(2) Aliens Act.